 Tips to Quickly Reduce Employee Turnover

+Are you interested in steps that you can take as an employer to quickly reduce your turnover?
 Turnover is the number or percentage of employees who voluntarily or involuntarily leave your employment in comparison with the number or percentage of employees who stay in your employment over a certain period of time, generally a calendar year.

 Your turnover ratio is a useful measurement, a finger on the pulse of employee satisfaction within your organization.
+Low turnover?
+Your employees are likely happy with their employment.
+High turnover?
+You're not doing enough to understand why employees are leaving your organization.

 Turnover is also a testimony to how effectively the recruitment process you employ is functioning.
 Turnover rates give you insight into how well your managers are interacting with employees.
 Turnover is a window into your organizational culture, the environment you provide for employees in your workplace.